Evolutionary-Neural Hybrid Agents for Architecture Search: Experiments

 \subsection{Text classification tasks}

-We now compare the different agents on a real architecture search task.
-The Neural, Evolutionary and \shortname \ agents are applied to the task of finding architectures for 7 text classification datasets.
+We now compare the different agents on the task of finding architectures for 7 text classification datasets.

 Similarly to \citep{wong2018transfer}, we designed a medium complexity search space of common architectural and hyperparameter choices that define two-tower ``wide and deep'' models \citep{cheng2017}.
+One tower is a deep FFNN, built by stacking: a pre-trained text-embedding module, a stack of fully connected layers, and a softmax classification layer.
+The other tower is a wide-shallow layer that directly connects the one-hot token encodings to the softmax classification layer with a linear projection.
+The wide tower allows the model to learn task-specific biases for each token directly, such as trigger words, while the deep tower allows it to learn complex patterns.
+The wide tower is regularized with L1 loss to promote sparsity, and the deep tower is regularized with L2 loss.

+The agent defines the generated model architecture by selecting a value for every available architectural or hyperparameter choice.
+The first action selects a pre-trained text-embedding module.
+The details of the text-embedding modules are reported in Appendix~\ref{appendix:nlp_ss} Table~\ref{tab:embeddings-text}.
+These modules are available via the TensorFlow Hub service\footnote{\url{https://www.tensorflow.org/hub}}.
+Using pre-trained text-embedding modules has two benefits: first, improves the quality of the generated models trained on smaller datasets, and second, decreases convergence time of the generated models.

+The optimizer for the deep column can be either Adagrad~\citep{duchi2011adaptive} or Lazy Adam \footnote{\url{https://www.tensorflow.org/api\_docs/python/tf/contrib/opt/LazyAdamOptimizer}}. ``Lazy Adam'' refers to a commonly used version of Adam~\citep{kingma2014adam} that computes the moving averages only on the current batch.
+These are efficient optimizers that halve the back-propagation time compared to more expensive optimizers such as Adam.
+The optimizer used for the wide column is FTRL~\citep{mcmahan2011follow}.

-This search space is not designed to discover original architectures that set a new state-of-the-art for this type of tasks, but it allows to analyze the properties of the agents.
+Note that this search space is not designed to discover original architectures that set a new state-of-the-art for this type of tasks, but it allows to analyze the properties of the agents.
+We provide additional details in Appendix~\ref{appendix:nlp}.

 All the experiments in this section are run with a fixed budget: $30$ trials are trained in parallel for 2 hours with 2 CPUs each.
 Choosing a small budget allows to run a higher number of replicas for each experiment to increase the significance of the results.
 It also makes the budget accessible to most of the scientific community, thus increasing the reproducibility of the results.